easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_DOCUMENTATION_INDEX.md

 After reading these guides, you'll understand:

-✅ Why OAuth doesn't work for Q-IDE
+✅ Why OAuth doesn't work for Top Dog
 ✅ Why API keys are needed
 ✅ Why this is actually more secure
 ✅ How to set up Copilot in 3 minutes